 One of the first things that a goalkeeper should learn is to catch the ball.
 One of the most basic things that a goalkeeper should know is to judge when to parry or catch.
 If you don’t get that judgement right, it could prove disastrous to your team.
 The Egypt goalkeeper, Mohamed El-Shenawy had one such moment of indecision and lack of judgement, and it did prove extremely disastrous for the Egyptians as the ball went straight into the enemy’s hands (legs in this case) and led to a goal, after he parried what looked like a straight-forward ball from a misplaced cross, with no pressure from the opponents around him.
 From what looked like a deadlock till that point, Egyptians went on to concede two more goals after that defensive disaster, before Mohamed Salah scored a consolation goal to make it 3-1 for Russia.
 And it was curtains for Egypt, as the last game was a dead rubber.

 Watch the goal here Fathy own goal

 9. Portugal vs Morocco: Gordon Banks-esque from Rui Patricio

 There were many great saves in the tournament.
 But this save by Rui Patricio against Morocco was a jaw-dropper.
-In the 57th minute, a bouncing header, directed towards the far post, the shot that had everything a textbook would suggest, was going into the Portuguese goal.
+In the 57th minute, a bouncing header, directed towards the far post, the header that had everything a textbook would suggest, was going into the Portuguese goal.
 But the Portuguese shot-stopper didn’t only reach for it with super reflexes, also fisted it over the cross-bar with a strong bottom hand.
-Very Gordon Banks like!
+Very Gordon Banks-like!

 10. Nigeria vs Iceland: Musa all the way